 Jerusalem, November 1, 1998

-I have not got much sympathy for the intentions of young people in the bench a “new future” as the group maintained between the eighties and nineties from my friend Renato Barilli, and that in reality have never appeared interested in imagining a future, but only to interpret, and quite currently, their present.
+I have not got much sympathy for the intentions of young people in the bench a “new future” as the group maintained between the eighties and nineties from my friend Renato Barilli, and that in reality have never shown an interest in imagining a better future, but only to interpret their present.
 Schinasi’s case is different.
-Is born in 1933, just a month after me, and he is a Neocubofuturista painter, as I am a scholar of Futurism.
-Retrospectively his “Neocubofuturism” is a personal matter, is the label that he preferred to distinguish their work, the reality of which, however, is a research dynamic pictorial depiction of reality, or – if you will – of figuration in the interests of intrinsic dynamism understood as the reality principle.
+He is born in 1933, just a month after me, and he is a Neocubofuturist painter, as I am a scholar of Futurism.
+Retrospectively his “Neocubofuturism” is a personal matter.
+He is the label that he preferred to distinguish their work, the reality of which, however, is a research dynamic pictorial depiction of reality, or – if you will – of figuration in the interests of intrinsic dynamism understood as the reality principle.

 Schinasi’s painting is in fact a reality with which to compare the peculiarities of his manner, his confidence in the car as a pictorial representation of the real capacity, quality of paint to do that on this trust is based, and in his perception of dynamism as provided closer to the sensibility of our time, with the idea that historically it about the second half of the twentieth century, and bears the legacy in this glimpse at XXI.
 It ‘a painting that, since when I met her, I was struck by an intimate penalty, which had already suffered since confirmed by the intense and almost hard work in the plan that preceded it.

 In 1960, his painting was strong of matter, tending to synthesis art.
 But already in 1962 is there an emphasis on synthesis, which does not yet use the dynamism of Futurist ancestry, but rather a simplification of the image for large planes of color, that if ever ways echo synthesis figurative post-cubist still circulating in Italy ten years earlier.